pyotr777/sshconnect/README.txt

 	-pf		Files with placeholders that must be replaced with server-side absolute path before the code is processed on the server (Configuration file parameter name is preprocess_files)
   	Absolute path replacement placeholder: "#[remote_path]" (without quotes).
   	-dp		Comma-separated list of filename patterns to download product files after building source code.
 Example: "*.xml, *.h" -cp		Command replacement pattern.
-Must be used for SSHconnect to work with "K" front-end.
+Default value is "echo '#' | $SHELL -l" (without quotes), it is used to run build commands on "K" front-end, but also works with other servers.
   			"#" in command pattern is replaced with commands, and resulting command stored in temporary shell script file, which is then executed on the server.
-	 		For use with "K" front-end use: pwd; echo '#' | $SHELL -l.

  Algorithm